How to start a business in Texas: steps, fees, taxes

 If you're in business as a sole trader and don't do any of these things, you use your Social Security Number on tax forms.

-Get an EIN for free from the IRS's website.
-You can also send the IRS Form SS-4 by mail, or have your tax pro get you an EIN.
+You can get an EIN for free from the IRS's website.
+Note that the online tool is available only during specific hours (Eastern Time).
+Be prepared to complete the form in one session, as the application expires after 15 minutes of inactivity.
+The IRS limits applications to one EIN per day for each responsible party.
+You can also send the IRS Form SS-4 by mail, or have your tax professional get you an EIN.

 Get the licenses and permits you need

-If you sell retail goods or taxable services (amusement services, cable TV, or laundry services, say), you need a Sales and Use Tax Permit.
-Register online with the Texas Comptroller or file Form AP201 – it takes 2–3 weeks to get your sales permit.
+- Apply for a sales tax permit: If you sell retail goods or taxable services, register for a Sales and Use Tax Permit through the Texas Comptroller or by filing Form AP201.
+Processing takes 2–3 weeks.

 Set up your business finances